DISTANCE

 Gold, Silver or Bronze?

-Top 100 Finishers earn Gold.
-101-200 Placed Finishers earn Silver.
-And 201+ Finishers earn the beautiful Bronze Buckle.
+Top 100 Finishers earn the Gold Buckle, 101-200 Placed Finishers earn Silver and 201+ Finishers earn the beautiful Bronze Buckle.

 Click Below To Watch The Live Online Tracking